sthakurr/cp-problems/README.md

         return ans
 ```

-Keep on maintaining a count of LIS at every index that includes it and whenever a subsequence with a greater length is encountered,
+Keep on maintaining a count of LIS at every index that includes it and whenever a subsequence with a greater length is encountered, reinitialise that count = counts[j] because there can be multiple subsets of that length that are present including that index value.

 [Largest Divisible Subset](https://leetcode.com/problems/largest-divisible-subset/)
 Use the same concept as LIS and update the condition to obtain the new subset out of all the previous subsets.